Basra97/2420-Assignment-3-p2/README.md

 You have now completed setting up a `load balancer` and now you can continue to task 2.

-## Task 2: Setting up and configuring new files
+## Task 2: Setting up and configuring new droplets and files.

->[Note]
+>[!NOTE]
-Remember to configure your two new droplets system user using (link to part 1)

-Click this link to set up user [Assignment-3-p1-user-creation](https://github.com/Basra97/2420-Assignment-3?tab=readme-ov-file#task-1-creation-of-system-user)
+Remember to configure your two new droplets system user using, Click this link to set up user [Assignment-3-p1-user-creation](https://github.com/Basra97/2420-Assignment-3?tab=readme-ov-file#task-1-creation-of-system-user)